Fraunhofer-AISEC/codyze/CONTRIBUTING.md

 # Language

 Please stick to English for all discussions and comments.
 This helps to make the project accessible for a larger audience.

+# Publishing

+To publish a release, push a tag that contains the version number beginning with `v`, i.e. `v2.0.0`.
+The GitHub Actions workflow will then automatically build a release zip and create a GitHub release.
+Afterwards it would be good to adjust the release text to include a minimal changelog.